soundversegit/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Relevant Documentation

 _Please include links to any relevant documentation or resources that may help the reviewer understand the changes.
-Example: Google Doc linke to project plan or decision log._
+Example: Google Doc link to project plan or decision log._

 ## QA Instructions, Screenshots, Recordings